 Causes the compiler to recognize only OpenMP manual decomposition pragmas and to ignore old-style manual decomposition directives.
-(Note that the -mp and -omp switches are the same except for their treatment of old-style manual decomposition directives; -mp recognizes the old-style directives and -omp does not.)
+(The -mp and -omp switches are the same except for their treatment of old-style manual decomposition directives; -mp recognizes the old-style directives and -omp does not.)